Self-driving (automated) vehicles are exciting but this new technology cannot work with current CTP schemes.

 |5||Full||Vehicle takes over all tasks from human driver|

-Levels 3 to 5 demand a new approach to CTP insurance because the vehicle, not the driver, is almost completely responsible for the driving task.
+Levels 3 to 5 demand a new approach to CTP insurance.
+This is because the vehicle, not the driver, is almost completely responsible for the driving task.

-Road laws are currently based on the principle a human is in control of a vehicle.
-Generally, there needs to be at least one hand on the steering wheel for effective control.
+Road laws are based on the principle a human is in control of a vehicle.
+Generally, drivers must have at least one hand on the steering wheel for effective control.

-If there is no human in control of the car, who has proper control?
-If there is an accident, the CTP insurer needs to know if the vehicle or the driver had full or partial control at the time and how much.
+If there is no human at the wheel during an accident, who has proper control?
+The CTP insurer needs to know if the vehicle or the driver had full or partial control at the time and how much.
 At Levels 3-5, the vehicle is the driver.

 Where a human is usually liable for an accident (unless it is blameless), who will be liable for an AV?
 This potentially puts responsibility on the manufacturer of the vehicle to create 100% safe products.
-While some manufacturers may welcome the opportunity to be more innovative and safety conscious, they may be less willing to face the risk or expense in creating such a vehicle.
+Some manufacturers may welcome the opportunity to be more innovative and safety conscious.
+Others may be less willing to face the risk or expense in creating such a vehicle.

-In the case of Level 3 AVs (conditional automation), insurers must know who was in control of the vehicle at the time of an incident.
-This will put a higher burden of proof on all CTP schemes.
-Government and industry might also need to decide the occasions when someone is or is not required to be engaged in driving.
+In the case of Level 3 AVs (conditional automation), insurers must know who was in control of the vehicle during an incident.
+This puts a higher burden of proof on all CTP schemes.
+In fact, government and industry might need to decide when someone is or is not required to be engaged in driving.

 Getting the data

 How will insurers get the information they need?
-One way is through the use of event data recorders (EDRs), which can continuously collect data about who and what is driving the vehicle in real time.
+One way is using event data recorders (EDRs).
+These can continuously collect data about who and what is driving the vehicle in real time.

-EDRs come with their own challenges, including privacy, where data are stored and how data are shared and with whom.
-Manufacturers will have to disclose in a manual how their EDRs will be used, for example:
+EDRs come with their own challenges.
+For example, privacy, where data are stored and how data are shared and with whom.
+Manufacturers must disclose in a manual how their EDRs will be used, for example: